Sjord/Sjord.github.io/_posts/2017-12-05-testssl-sh-vs-owasp-o-saft.md

 ## RC4 warnings

-BadSSL also offer insecure servers, such as [rc4-md5.badssl.com](https://rc4-md5.badssl.com/).
+The service [BadSSL](https://badssl.com/) offers several insecurely configured servers, such as [rc4-md5.badssl.com](https://rc4-md5.badssl.com/), that are useful for testing tools like these.
 How do testssl.sh and O-saft compare when scanning this?

 Testssl.sh warns about this four times, with red text and capitals: